Best place to find information and services that your council provides...

 The council uses a Budget Simulator tool to encourage residents to have their say on council spending and services that are important to them.
 This tool was used in relation to the 2017/18 budget and informed the setting of a three-year budget covering the period 2017-2020, allowing residents to understand some of the potential implications and tough decisions that need to be taken by council members as part of its budget setting process.

-The Budget Consultation for 2018/19 is now open and will be available until 5th February.
-The link to the consultation can be found under useful links.
+The Budget Consultation for 2018/19 is now closed and the results of the consultation can be found under Related Documents.

 Following consultation with the public and key stakeholders the proposed budget is approved by Members at the end of February/beginning of March.